galantelab/reboot/docs/README.md

       <br>

-      Plots returned in this mode include: a forest plot for all clinical variables, a Kaplan Meier plot and a proportional hazard assumptions plot (Schoenfeld tests).
-If option --ROC is selected, only relevant variables (p<=0.05 in at least 25% of iterations) are plotted.
+      Plots returned in this mode include a forest plot for all clinical variables, a Kaplan Meier plot, and a proportional hazard assumptions plot (Schoenfeld tests).
+If the option --ROC is selected, only relevant variables (p-value <= 0.05 in at least 25% of iterations) are plotted.
 A ROC curve and a plot of co-variable frequencies are also provided.

 ## Integrative analysis

-   Reboot also provides a subcommand to perform the analyses in an integrative way (**regression** followed by **survival**).
-To execute the complete analysis, run the following:
+   Reboot also provides a subcommand to perform the full analyses (**regression** followed by **survival**) in a one-step process.
+To execute it, run the following:

    ```docker run --rm  galantelab/reboot reboot.R complete <options>``` , optionally: